-Osaka Castle Series: Tracing the Legacy of Toyotomi Hideyoshi – A Journey to the Castle that Symbolized the Unification of Japan
+Tracing the Legacy of Toyotomi Hideyoshi – Toward the Heart of Japan’s Unification

 Otemon Gate Area